Latest Resources 2021

 Please click here for Mrs. Fosters Padlet A Padlet of Educational Resources and Sites.
 A Padlet is an application to create an online bulletin board that can be used to display information for any topic.
 This Padlet has been created with all classes and subjects of the primary school in mind.
 There are also boards for Special Educational needs, Occupational Therapy, Speech and language Therapy as well as emotional/ wellbeing and mindfulness.
 This is a changing resource as it is upgraded and added to regularly.
 It is best to open this resource on an ipad or computer as it is a very large resource.
 Swipe across to see all boards and scroll down each one for full list.

 J.K.
-Rowling author of the Harry Potter series has released a childrens book online which will be released in weekly installments. -click here to be brought to The Ickabog website by J.R.
+Rowling author of the Harry Potter series . -click here to be brought to The Ickabog website by J.R.
 Rowlings

 Pbsbkids.org has wonderful readers with interactive reading games suitable for junior infants- 1st class.